Kotlin/dataframe/docs/StardustDocs/topics/DataRow.md

 // Row condition is used to filter rows by index df.filter { index() % 5 == 0 }

-// Row condition is used to drop rows where `age` is the same as in the previous row df.drop { diff { age } == 0 }
+// Row condition is used to drop rows where `age` is the same as in previous row df.drop { diff { age } == 0 }

 // Row condition is used to filter rows for value update